Divorce in Rhode Island (2026)

 Filing Fees and Costs

 Rhode Island does not impose a mandatory statutory waiting period between the filing of the petition and the final decree.
 However, the court must schedule and hold a hearing, and the practical timeline depends on the court’s calendar and whether the case is contested.
-In nominal terms, there is a required interval between filing and the final hearing, but this is a procedural matter rather than a legislatively mandated waiting period.
+In uncontested cases, the timeline from filing to final decree is typically two to four months.

 The Divorce Process